Cemeteries

 FAQ

-In the case of elective graves, meadow graves and communal urn graves with a slab, marking with a grave marker (e.g. headstone) in a horizontal or vertical position is mandatory.
-Anonymous burial and communal urn graves are not marked and burial takes place without the presence of the next of kin.
-For the other types of burial, the authorised users are free to decide whether to mark the grave.
-However, if you decide in favour of a marker, the provisions of the cemetery statutes must be observed.
+For elective graves, meadow graves, and communal urn graves with a slab, marking the grave with a grave marker (such as a headstone) in either a horizontal or vertical position is mandatory.
+In contrast, anonymous burial and communal urn graves are not marked, and the burial occurs without the presence of the next of kin.

-The lying-in or resting period at the cemeteries of the city of Eberswalde is 15 years for urn graves and 20 years for earth graves.
-This is the minimum lying period, i.e. the time that an urn or coffin must remain untouched in the ground, the so-called resting period.
-In the case of elective graves, the authorised user can purchase a grave site for 30 years.
-This is then the period of use.
+The resting period at the cemeteries of the city of Eberswalde is 15 years for urn graves and 20 years for graves.
+This is the minimum period during which an urn or coffin must remain undisturbed in the ground, known as the "resting period."
+For elective graves, the authorised user can purchase the grave site for 30 years, which constitutes the period of use.

 The top priority should be not to disturb the peace of the dead.
 A reburial may only take place if there is an important reason.
 This is not the case if the urn is moved within the statutory resting period of 15 years.
 After the statutory resting period, urns may be moved if an urn request form has been sent by another cemetery administration.
 This must state where the urn is to be reinterred.
 The exhumation and reburial must be carried out by an undertaker.
 In the case of burial graves, the removal of the body within the burial period is generally prohibited and, in exceptional cases, requires authorisation from the health authorities.
 If a grave is relinquished by moving the body to another burial site, no money will be refunded and the new grave must be paid for in full.